Question – Discuss the nature and scope of Human Resource Management.

 2. Welfare Aspect – Human Resource Management have to follow certain health and safety regulations for the benefit of employees.
 It deals with working conditions, and amenities like - canteens, creches, rest and lunch rooms, housing, transport, medical assistance, education, health and safety, recreation facilities, etc.

-3. Industrial Relation Aspect – HRM works to maintain co-ordinal relation with the union members to avoid strikes or lockouts to ensure smooth functioning of the organisation.
+3. Industrial Relation Aspect – HRM works to maintain co-ordinal relation with the union members to avoid strikes or lockouts to ensure smooth functioning of the organization.
 It also covers - joint consultation, collective bargaining, grievance and disciplinary procedures, and dispute settlement.